pivotal/docs-tap/workloads/workload-types.hbs.md

 For more information about workload creation and management, see [Commands Details](../cli-plugins/apps/command-reference/commands-details.hbs.md).

+The Out of the Box supply chains support a range of workload types, including

+- Scalable web applications (`web`)
+- Traditional application servers (`server`)
+- Background applications (`worker`)
+- Serverless functions

-The Out of the Box Supply Chains support a range of workload types, including scalable web applications (`web`), traditional application servers (`server`), background applications (`worker`), and serverless functions.
-You can use a collection of workloads of different types to deploy microservices that function as a logical application, or deploy your entire application as a single monolith.
+You can use a collection of workloads of different types to deploy microservices that function as a logical application.
+Alternatively, you can deploy your entire application as a single monolith.

-If you build your own supply chains, you can define additional deployment methods beyond those included in the Out of the Box Supply Chain templates.
+If you build your own supply chains, you can define additional deployment methods beyond those in the Out of the Box supply-chain templates.

-## <a id="types"></a> Available Workload types
+## <a id="types"></a> Available workload types

-When using the Out of the Box Supply Chain, the `apps.tanzu.vmware.com/workload-type` annotation selects which style of deployment is suitable for your application.
+When using the Out of the Box supply chain, the `apps.tanzu.vmware.com/workload-type` annotation selects which style of deployment is suitable for your application.
 The valid values are:

 <table>